YoussefMArco/YoussefMArco/README.md

 - 👋 Hi, I’m @YoussefMArco
-- 👀 I’m interested in C++ , java , javascript , HTML , CSS
+- 👀 I’m interested in AI with all its Subfields
-- 🌱 I’m currently learning java , javascript , HTML , CSS , embedded c
+- 🌱 I’m currently learning Python , Java , C++ , embedded C
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me on whatsapp 01225884465